-ENABL ER 7: Animating the Destination Timeframe Lead Partner E.7.3 STORYTELLING Short Term FI, LHS, LTGs LCs, LEs A key element of this plan is the central role of stories in enhancing the visitor experience.
-Continue to identify the different story elements of each theme in each location and work with businesses and communities to develop a sound working knowledge of these stories .
+ENA BLER 7: Animating the Destination Timeframe Lead Partner E.7.3 cont.
+A key element of this Plan is the central role of stories in enhancing the visitor experience.
+Continue to identify the different story elements of each theme in each location and work with businesses and communities to develop a sound working knowledge of these stories.
 This will be important to delivering strong theme-based experiences that allow the visitor to connect emotionally with the destination and to create a greater sense of authenticity.
-To be effective, this will involve: Supporting and encouraging local initiatives that are designed to collect and curate local stories.
-There is a wealth of stories (see Appendix A2) with a number of them needing to be handled with a degree of sensitivity to ensure delivery is acceptable to all audiences.
-This will require a collaborative approach from local historical societies and community groups as the basis of the work.
-Develop a searchable database of stories.
-Host storytelling forums and develop opportunities to extend the knowledge base to the wider tourism community.
-Highlight examples of where stories are told in a way that significantly impacts the visitor experience.
-Use storytelling to animate videography and strengthen local branding.
+To be effective, this will involve: • Supporting and encouraging local initiatives that are designed to collect and curate local stories, such as the work of the Westport Historical Society and the publishing of Cathair Na Mart every year.
+There is a wealth of stories (see the Appendix) with a number of them needing to be handled with a degree of sensitivity to ensure delivery is acceptable to all audiences.
+This will require a collaborative approach from local historical societies and community groups as the basis of the work. • Develop a searchable database of stories which can be accessed on a password protected intranet site. • Host storytelling forums and develop opportunities to extend the knowledge base to the wider tourism community.
+Highlight examples of where stories are told in a way that significantly impacts the visitor experience. • Use storytelling to animate videography and strengthen local branding.
 Stories will add a new dimension to traditional visual materials and will assist in generating a deeper emotional connection.
-E.7.4 DIGITAL INFRASTRUCTURE Short Term MCC, FI, OPW, LTGs, LEs There is a need to work with partners to ensure that new technologies are put in place to support the enhancement and delivery of experiences, the curation of content, and the flow of visitors within the region.
-SWMDC, NPWS, LEO Work with MCC to leverage its use of technology at council owned or managed sites.
-Explore opportunities to integrate augmented reality or virtual reality to enhance the visitor experience at sites such as Wild Nephin National Park/Mayo Dark Sky Park, the Deserted Village and Croagh Patrick Visitor Centre.
-Continue to develop ways of using new technologies to assist in the management of sites, such as visitor counting and trails maintenance. • Example: New interactive photo posts have been introduced by Clare Local Development Company in Co.
-Clare.
+Short- Term / Ongoing MCC, LHS LTGs, LCs, LEs, OPW, CBE, HC, SWMDC, UnaG, POBAL E.7.4 DIGITAL INFRASTRUCTURE There is a need to work with partners to ensure that new technologies are put in place to support the enhancement and delivery of experiences, the curation of content, and the flow of visitors within the region.
+Work with MCC to leverage its use of technology at council owned or managed sites.
+Explore opportunities to integrate augmented reality to enhance the experience of sites such as The Deserted Village, and to bring the story to life in a more engaging manner.
+Continue to develop ways of using new technologies to assist in the management of sites, such as visitor counting and trails maintenance.
+Example: New interactive photo posts have been introduced by Clare Local Development Company in County Clare.
 These can be used by trail users to take photographs of trail conditions and submit reports back to the trail manager.
 The locations of the posts also provide 'safe-selfie' locations and interactive photo posts will assist in promoting the trails.
-Instant uploading of the photos is made possible through the use of an NFC (Near Field Communication) chip on the post and QR locators.
-The use of these technologies could be expanded to include an interpretive storytelling component.
+Instant uploading of the photos is made possible through the use of a NFC (Near Field Communication) chip on the post and QR locators.
+The use of these technologies could be expanded to include an interpretive story-telling component.
+Short- Term / Ongoing MCC OPW, NPWS, FI, LTGs, RRO